Space Man: Commercial performance

-"Space Man" debuted at number seventy-eight on the UK Singles Chart.
+"Space Man" made its first appearance on the UK Singles Chart at number seventy-eight.
 Following the Eurovision final, the OCC reported that at the midweek stage, it was a contender for the number one spot.
 On 20 May, it reached a new peak of number two, becoming the highest-charting UK Eurovision entry since Gina G's "Ooh Aah...
 Just a Little Bit" in 1996.
 It marked 50 years since a UK runner up at Eurovision last had a number two single and fifty years since a UK runner up at Eurovision last had a top ten, five and three UK Single.
 It topped the Official Singles Sales and Downloads Charts.
 It was ranked as the third best-selling song of 2022 in the UK.

 "Space Man" reached number one on The Official Big Top 40 charts, and achieved moderate success in other European countries.
 The song peaked at number five in Iceland and reached the top fifteen in Lithuania, Sweden, and the German Download Charts.
 It reached the top twenty in Belgium, the Australian Digital Tracks and also number twenty-two in Ireland, becoming the highest charting UK Eurovision entry on the Irish Singles Chart since 2014.
 It also charted in the Netherlands, Switzerland, Greece, Turkey, Slovakia and on the Billboard Global 200.